-- 1) To make significant improvements in student learning progress, These improvements are measurable independently through KS4 GCSE results. - 2) To focus on improving the learning progress of pupil premium students who represent over one third of the student body, and close the gap of learning attainment when compared with non-Pupil premium Students. - 3) To continue to grow the confidence of the local community and improve on recruitment of year 7 pupils from local feeder primaries and the wider catchment area.
+1) To make significant improvements in student learning progress, These improvements are measurable independently through KS4 GCSE results.

+- To focus on improving the learning progress of pupil premium students who represent over one third of the student body, and close the gap of learning attainment when compared with non-Pupil premium Students. - 3) To continue to be oversubscribed and seen as a first choice for local families for secondary education